starlague/challengeWeb/README.md

-# Site_Social
+# TalkSpace

 ![Version](https://img.shields.io/badge/version-1.0.0-blue) ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## 🪧 About
-**Site_Social** is a simple online social network that allows users to share posts, interact via likes and comments, and customize their profile.
+**TalkSpace** is a simple online social network that allows users to share posts, interact via likes and comments, and customize their profile.
 This project was developed as part of a school project called the **“Challenge Web”**, where the goal was to create a functional and interactive website.
 The aim is to provide an intuitive and user-friendly platform to post and discover content.